Skip to content

 sudo systemctl start nginx

-This writes fullchain.pem + privkey.pem to /etc/letsencrypt/live/linkmesh.example.com/ — the exact paths the nginx config below references.
-Certbot’s systemd timer auto-renews; the --deploy-hook reloads nginx so it picks up each renewed cert.
+This writes fullchain.pem + privkey.pem to /etc/letsencrypt/live/linkmesh.example.com/ — the paths the config below references.
+Certbot’s timer auto-renews and the --deploy-hook reloads nginx.

 /etc/nginx/sites-enabled/linkmesh.conf